We all know that we shouldn’t judge a book by its cover, and, yet, a picture is also worth a thousand words. So which is right?

 As a financial advisor, you have a lot of content to share, so it can be easy to get stuck on just the messaging side.
 Other times, you have so many charts you want to share, you aren’t sure how to balance that with content.

-Trying to figure out if messaging or visuals is more important to your clients is one of the most sought after questions when it comes to financial advisor marketing.
+Trying to figure out if messaging or visuals are more important to your clients is one of the most sought after questions when it comes to financial advisor marketing.

 You may be surprised to learn the answer is both!